-- 1. Students who receive a final average score for MED 3 and are mathematically incapable of achieving a passing score at the end of the year, will be dismissed. - 2.
-Students scoring between 30.00% and 69.00% may be allowed to proceed to MED 4, although those scoring below 65.00% are strongly encouraged to restart Year 22.
+- 1. Students who receive a final average score for MED 3 that makes it mathematically impossible to achieve a passing score at the end of the year, are subject to dismissal. - 2.
+Students scoring between 30.00% and 69.00% may be allowed to proceed to MED 4, although those scoring below 65.00% are strongly encouraged to restart Year 21.
 They are required to meet with their academic advisor and a member of the Education Enhancement Department (EED).
 The purpose of this meeting will be to discuss an educational plan outlining strategy for improvement.
 This plan may require participation in EED programs designed to facilitate student success.

 Exam Systems % of year 2 grade

-From Med3 45
+From Med3 44.5

-M4CAS1 Cardiovascular system, 12.5
+M4CAS1 Cardiovascular system, 15

 Respiratory system,

-M4CAS2 Renal and Urinary systems, 15
+M4CAS2 Renal and Urinary 13

-Endocrine and Reproductive
+systems, Endocrine and

-systems
+Reproductive systems

 CBSE1 20

 ICM4 7.5

 Total for Year 2 100